Vladislavlhp7/lay_summarisation/report/report.md

     \caption{Readability metrics. \\ FKGL - higher is better, ARI and Gunning - lower is better}\label{tab:dataset_stats}
 \end{table}

 # Qualitative Evaluation {#sec:evaluation-qualitative}

 # Discussion and Conclusion {#sec:discussion-conclusion}

+In this section, we discuss the performance of the proposed ATS approaches, their implications, and potential future research directions in the biomedical domain.

 ## Limitations {#sec:limitations}
 We identify the following limitations of our work: